notAlaanor/cppRecolored/README.md

 _Can I use a compilation database to provide flags?_

-Yes, in fact C++ Recolored automatically looks for `compile_commands.json` in build/ directory of your project (this directory can be changed in the settings).
+Yes, in fact C++ Recolored automatically looks for `compile_commands.json` in the `build` directory of your project (this directory can be changed in the settings).

 _Can I manually provide flags?_